Advantages Of Double Brood Box System (With Pros & Cons)

 Especially, double brood box systems are most favorite for beekeepers who have a large apiary and don’t have much time to inspect their hive very often.

-Having a double brood box in a beehive can be beneficial in a variety of ways.
+Having a double brood box in a beehive can be beneficial from multiple aspects.

 Extra Space

-So, bees will feel more comfortable living and reproducing new colony members.
+So, bees will feel more comfortable living and the queen will be encouraged to reproduce new colony members.
 Extra space will help them to control hive temperature during summer more easily.

 Easier To Place An Extra Feeder

 As we know beekeepers need to place feeders to feed the bees properly.
-And the feeder is placed in the brood box.
+The feeder is placed in the brood box.
 So, when you have an extra brood box it means you have extra space for placing an extra feeder.

 Require Less Hive Inspection